dayvonjersen/ableton-project-version-control-thing/README.md

 Hey, so I'm actually working on music again and this thing was broken af.

+Often when I'm working on music I'll change something and later be dissatisfied with it but not remember what I had or worse, not remember what I changed.

+At the same time, you want to be saving your work constantly in case of a crash or power outage.
+Ableton does have a Crash Recovery Feature, which is nice but it also loses your Undo history every time you save, which isn't so nice.

+Version control is the commonly accepted solution and this thing will `git commit` every time you hit `ctrl+s`.

 ## Recommended Usage

 1. Run it from the folder where your project lives